 She has performed at notable venues such as:

 New Jersey Performing Arts Center (NJPAC), Bergen Performing Arts Center, The Stone Pony, The Stanhope House, The Starland Ballroom, Maxwells, The State Theatre in New Brunswick, Mexicali Blues (NJ), The Living Room, The Wetlands, The Knitting Factory, The Cutting Room, The Postcrypt Coffeehouse (NYC), The State Theatre in Easton PA, and The House of Blues (Boston), and also has been a part of the Black Potatoe Music Festival (Clinton, NJ), the Knowlton Music Festival (Delaware, NJ), COTA Jazz Festival (Delaware Water Gap), NJ Singer/Songwriters, Chick Singer Night, and many others.

-She performs regularly in the tri-state area with the incredible talents of Walt Bibinger on guitar and Kim Williams on keyboards.
-Full band ensemble includes Randy Artiglere on bass and Dave Hedden or Tom Nelson on drums.
+She has been performing in the tri-state area with the incredible talents of Walt Bibinger on guitar and Kim Williams on keyboards.